-Argentine Ministry Awards Daisaku Ikeda for Promotion of the Arts and Contribution to Peace
+Daisaku Ikeda Recognized for Promotion of the Arts and Contribution to Peace in Argentina

-Argentine Vice President Michetti (4th from left), Minister Lombardi (3rd from left), SGI Vice President Ikeda (3rd from right) and others in a commemorative photo following the conferral
+Argentine Vice President Michetti (4th from left), Mr. Lombardi (3rd from left), SGI Vice President Ikeda (3rd from right) and others in a commemorative photo following the conferral

-Argentine Vice President Gabriella Michetti and Kirchner Cultural Center Director Gustavo Mozzi also gave welcoming words in which they both reaffirmed the role of cultural exchanges in uniting people.
+Argentine Vice President Gabriela Michetti and Kirchner Cultural Center Director Gustavo Mozzi also gave welcoming words in which they both reaffirmed the role of cultural exchanges in uniting people.

-A dynamic tango concert and dance followed the award ceremony
+A dynamic tango concert and dance follows the award ceremony

 A commemorative tango concert and dance followed the award ceremony.
 Notable Argentine tango maestros Roberto Alvarez, Fernando Marzan and Fabio Hager, all of who have previously toured with Min-On, performed music alongside tango dancers.